 One of the skills educators (and us, too) believe students must have for their lives beyond school is critical thinking.
 The question is, what makes it such a vitally important competency for students?
 It has much to do with how the world is changing and will continue to change.
 With the connection to each other and access to ever-expanding information we have now, our lives are transparent.
 Living in a digital world calls on these types of skills.

-Anyone can think critically if they want to, but knowing what you should is crucial.
+Anyone can think critically if they want to, but knowing why we should is crucial.
 Let’s talk more about why critical thinking is becoming increasingly important to do.

 Developing Critical Thinking

 Life is very simple, Einstein said once, but the problem is that we insist on complicating it.
 The same can often be said about learning to think critically.
 True, it isn’t easy to do and takes practice and diligence, but what is worth doing that doesn’t?
 However, no one need be intimidated by the process of developing their critical thinking skills.
 In fact, it can be a whole lot of fun if you have the right tools to work with along the way.

 We’re going to take a look at some frameworks and resources for developing critical thinking skills the right way.
 Enjoy the journey, because that’s what learning is all about.

 If you work hard to obtain an aptitude like critical thinking, it’s worth spending time to constantly refine and enhance it.
 We’re not talking about lots of planning or complicated procedures, either.
 Instead, we’re after simple exercises and considerations that help us maintain our critical thinking capacity for life.
 Everyday examples like learning something new, considering what you’ve learned, and listening actively all count.

 These are things you can do every day to work on improving critical thinking ability.
 Try these exercises out with your learners and watch their thinking get a boost.